 This tackles how often you will be using or living in your campervan, let’s look at the different types below:

-- Full time van lifers are more likely to want a larger van where you can at least stand up to cook, lounge comfortably or possibly work.
+- Full time van lifers are more likely to want a larger van where you can at least stand up to cook, lounge comfortably, or possibly work.
 Comfort matters as this is sometimes their only home.
-As said earlier, being stealth also matters as your parking spots won’t always be glamorous.
+For example, during the colder seasons, you’ll need to make sure you’ve winterize your camper.
+Also, as mentioned earlier, being stealth matters as your parking spots won’t always be glamorous.

 - On the other hand, weekenders or seasonal vanlifers have other constraints, such as parking the van when not traveling or might have the need of a daily driver.